mds2805/ProjectZero/README.md

 # Money Transfer System
-This is a simple Transfer Service Application, created with JDBC Api, in this application we can transfer money from one account to another account and at the same time their balance get updated in the database and their transaction
+This is a console based Money Transfer Service Application, created with JDBC Api, in this application we can transfer money from one account to another account and at the same time their balance get updated in the database and their transaction